paolodenti/telegram-logback/README.md

 * `connectTimeout`: connection timeout to Telegram servers, in seconds.
 Default value is 5.
 * `connectionRequestTimeout`: connection request timeout to Telegram servers, in seconds.
 Default value is 5.
 * `socketTimeout`: socketTimeout to Telegram servers, in seconds.
 Default value is 5.
+* `messageParseMode`: use styled messages.
+You can use `html` value to style the text with HTML tags or `markdown` value to use Markdown.
+Disabled by default.
 * `maxMessageSize`: message is split in telegrams of `maxMessageSize` size.
 If the message is too big, Telegram does not send it.
 Current max accepted size by Telegram is 4096 but it could change in the future.
 Default is 1024.
 * `splitMessage`: If true, all chunks of size `maxMessageSize` are sent.
 If false, only first chunk is sent.
 Default is true.
 * `nonBlocking`: If true, each telegram is sent in a separate thread.
 Otherwise the send operation is blocking.
 Default is true.